 Explain to the youth that one very important reason to take a bath or shower is to wash away germs that can make us sick.
 Tell them they are going to demonstrate how easy it is to pass germs around.

 - Explain that germs are a lot like glitter in that they get on everything we touch or that touches us.
-That’s why it’s so important to wash ourselves at the end of a day or a time we’ve been very active or gotten dirty.
+That’s why it’s so important to bathe ourselves at the end of a day or a time we’ve been very active or gotten dirty.

 - Give each young person a small amount of petroleum jelly to rub on their hands.